US Star Pacific Wrecks Your donation today supports the next 15 years

 Mission History

-This A-20 was part of the last flight of three aircraft over the target, led by Captain Jack W. Klein, with wingman 2nd Lt.
-Melvin H. Kapson and this aircraft.
-Approaching from the inland side of the the target, they dropped 250 lbs bombs and strafing gun positions.
-Hit by antiaircraft fire and crashed into the bay off Kokas, exploding when it his the sea.
+On July 22, 1944 took off from Hollandia Airfield piloted by 1st Lt.
+James L. Knarr as one of twelve A-20 Havocs led by Col. Strauss on a low level mission against Kokas.
+This A-20 was part of the last flight of three aircraft, led by Captain Jack W. Klein, with wingman 2nd Lt.
+Melvin H. Kapson.
+Approaching the target from the inland direction, this A-20 dropped its 250 lbs bombs and strafed gun positions.
+Hit by antiaircraft fire at low level, this A-20 crashed into the sea off Kokas, exploding on impact.
+When this aircraft failed to return it was officially listed as Missing In Action (MIA).

 Memorials

-Both crew members were declared dead the day of the mission and are memorialized on the tablets of the missing at Manila American Cemetery.
+Both crew members were declared dead the day of the mission and are memorialized at Manila American Cemetery on the tablets of the missing.

 References